cardinalby/github-action-ts-run-api/docs/run-result.md

 ### 🔹 `commands.outputs`

-Object with action outputs parsed from stdout.
+Object with action outputs (parsed both from stdout and from $GITHUB_OUTPUT file).
 <details>
 <summary>Example</summary>